FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Getting-Started.markdown

 Largely because developers are lazy and often poor technical writers.
 Very few developers will (or can) take the time to document things openly and freely online (many choose to do so as part of expensive books).
 Furthermore, many developers are not very good writers (or English is not their native language) which can mean articles are poorly written, confusing and often misleading purely due to incorrect use of language.

 ## I don't want to pay for information.
 What should I do?
 Sadly, a lot of the best sources of knowledge about OS and low-level dev are held in expensive books or behind pay walls.
-You can't get around this (other than perhaps by finding deals of (legal) free versions).
+You can't get around this (other than perhaps by finding deals for (legal) free versions).
 You will just have to research online further to find the knowledge for free.
 Once you've found it, you can make life easier for others by sending a link to FlingOS or contributing to FlingOS by writing.

 ## Why are specifications so hard to read/useless?
 Companies write specifications as technical references (often from a hardware not a software) perspective.
 Specifications are designed to tell you anything and everything about the features or technical points of a technology but without bias.
 They are almost never written to explain how to use a technology nor how to implement software for it.
 It's all very well knowing all the features but companies need to realise they need to write documentation that explains how the features fit together and what control sequences are required to use the technology.
 If you find good documentation about something, please send a link to FlingOS so we can pass it on to others.